 - Liquid Web refund policy states that no service is eligible for refund unless stated in the SLA of that service.

-- I couldn’t find any more documents covering the topic, but multiple Liquid Web reviews confirmed that you’ll get a prorated refund for unused VPS services by contacting support.
+- While there's no official information, multiple Liquid Web reviews confirmed that you’ll get a prorated refund for unused VPS services by contacting support.

-So while the first point is concerning, user experience is re-assuring.
-After all, paying for such a service without the possibility to cancel it, wouldn’t sound nice.
+So while the first point is concerning, the user experience is reassuring.
+After all, paying for such a service without the possibility to cancel wouldn’t be ideal.

 All in all, Liquid Web has an enterprise-level service that can be nipped or tucked in every direction.
 It all depends on your needs.
 This makes it quite expensive though a couple of more affordable options with introductory discounts are there too.

 Liquid Web is an advanced solution, so I’m not expecting it to be as straightforward as shared hosting.
-Nonetheless, the advertised plans come fully managed with the InterWorx control panel.
+Nonetheless, the advertised plans come fully managed with either an InterWorx, cPanel, or Plesk control panel (for this specific review I explore the InterWorx panel).
 This means that it’s enough for you to take care of application installation and general settings, while Liquid Web does the rest – launches the server, prepares it for use, and takes care of maintenance.

 The initial experience is as described.
 After the purchase, I logged in and saw that my server was “being built.”
 In a couple of minutes, the status changed to Running, and I was ready to explore the interfaces.

 The interface you see above is the main account management interface, where you’ll see your services, billing information, support, and so on.
 It’s quite outdated, but Liquid Web is working on a new interface.
 You can already see it by clicking My Liquid Web.

 My Liquid Web will replace the old interface, but as of now, it’s not yet fully functional.
 Some menu items work fully, while some redirect you back to the old interface.

 Nonetheless, in terms of hosting management with Liquid Web, there’s just one important thing to mention.